owensthethird/mcp/wiki/mongodb_tools.md

 2. Use descriptive names for nodes and clear type categorization.
 3. Create regular database snapshots to prevent data loss.
 4. Consider performance implications for large collections and use appropriate indexes.
+5. Use the standardized logging system for better debugging and error tracking.
+6. Use the command-line interface for quick operations and testing.

 ## Troubleshooting

-1. If MongoDB is not running, run `mongodb_launcher.py` to start the service.
+1. If MongoDB is not running, run `bin/mongodb_launcher.py` to start the service.
 2. Resource warnings about unclosed connections indicate that `db.close()` was not called.
 Use the proper connection management pattern.
 3. For large collections, consider using pagination in your queries to avoid memory issues.
+4. If encountering errors, check the logs in the `logs/` directory for detailed information.
+5. The CLI tool provides helpful error messages and can be used to diagnose common issues.